lettre/lettre.rs/content/post/lettre-0-10.md

 defaults and modern features (like support for full internationalization).
 It does not aim at implementing email RFCs extensively, but only what is necessary for our needs.

-lettre provides a type-safe email builder, several transports, tls support with `rustls` and `native-tls` and async support with `tokio` and `async-std`.
+lettre provides a type-safe email builder, several transports, TLS support with `rustls` and `native-tls` and async support with `tokio` and `async-std`.

 lettre is now used by many projects, including [crates.io](https://github.com/rust-lang/crates.io/blob/master/src/email.rs) itself!